Your gift truly makes a difference in the lives of Native women. Thank you for your support.

 Violence Against Native Women

-NIWRC is dedicated to reclaiming the sovereignty of tribal communities and safeguarding Native women and their children.
-Through training and technical assistance, educational resources, and policy development, we provide national leadership to show that offenders can and will be held accountable and that Native women and their children are entitled to: 1) safety from violence within their homes and in their community; 2) justice both on and off tribal lands; and 3) access to culturally-appropriate services based on their tribal beliefs and practices.
+NIWRC is dedicated to reclaiming the sovereignty of Tribal communities and safeguarding Native women and their children.
+Through training and technical assistance, educational resources, and policy development, we provide national leadership to show that offenders can and will be held accountable and that Native women and their children are entitled to: 1) safety from violence within their homes and in their community; 2) justice both on and off Tribal lands; and 3) access to culturally-appropriate services based on Tribal beliefs and practices.